 President Set To Meet With Republicans As Second Day of Government Shutdown Ends

 WASHINGTON, D.C.
-(WKRC) -- The President will meet face to face with Republicans as the government shut down ends its second day.
+(WKRC) -- The President will meet face to face with Republicans as the government shut down ends its second day on October 2nd, 2013.

 President Obama is set to meet with House Speaker and West Chester Congressman John Boehner and Senate Minority Leader Mitch McConnell of Kentucky at the White House Wednesday.
 It was the first meeting between the two sides since Congressional Republicans failed to approve a budget bill by midnight Tuesday, forcing the government to shut down.